99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 to any environment

 You can add AWS Elastic Beanstalk configuration files (.ebextensions FOLDER) to your web application's source code to configure your environment and customize
 the AWS resources that it contains.
-YAML or JSON-formatted documents with a .CONFIG file extension that you place in a folder named .ebextensions and deploy
+YAML or JSON-formatted documents with a .CONFIG file extension that you place in a folder named .ebextensions and deploy (EXCEPT FOR ALREADY-EXISTING "env.yaml" config file for the environment.)

 Deploy options for updates:
 - All at once, deploy the new v all in one go but it has a bit of downtime